DPDK/dpdk/doc/guides/sample_app_ug/performance_thread.rst

 queue usage, and these statistics can be displayed by calling the function ``lthread_diag_stats_display()``.
 This function also performs a consistency check on the caches and queues.
-The function should only be called from the master EAL thread after all slave threads have stopped and returned to the C main program, otherwise the consistency check will fail.
+The function should only be called from the main EAL thread after all worker threads have stopped and returned to the C main program, otherwise the consistency check will fail.